Join us for an adventure in flavor!

-Bo Luc Lac could be your salad appetizer over a bed of lettuce or watercress with fresh tomatoes and cucumber, or it can be a complete meal with their favorite red tomato rice and fried eggs.
+You won’t believe the taste until you try it!
+Bo Luc Lac can be my go-to salad appetizer over a bed of lettuce or watercress with fresh tomatoes and cucumber, or it can be a complete meal with my favorite red tomato rice and fried eggs.

-You won’t believe the taste until you try it.
-Loaded with sweet, savory and umami flavors, the tender beef steak bites melt in your mouth.
-It’s rich… it’s fresh and so, so satisfying.
-Learn how to shake that beef and make this delicious Vietnamese staple tonight…
+The tender beef steak bites are loaded with sweet, savory, and umami flavors that melt in my mouth.
+It’s rich, fresh, and so, so satisfying.
+Let me show you how to shake that beef and make this delicious Vietnamese staple tonight!

 Same with their Goi Ga Bap Cai, which is a simple chicken salad that is so crunchy and so fresh.